Thailand, which used to be one of the world’s most popular tourist destinations, has seen tourism fall by between 15-20 percent in the last year.

-The Thai government keeps blaming H1N1, but this actually has very little to do with it.
+The Thai government has been blaming H1N1 or swine flu, but this actually has little to do with it.
 Thai government decisions, however, have made more and more tourists avoid Thailand and go to other countries in the region.

-High ATM Fees When Withdrawing Money From Banks Outside Thailand – A few months ago, the Thai banking association decided to start charging a 150 baht withdrawal fee for every withdrawal from an ATM machine in Thailand.
+High ATM Fees When Withdrawing Money From Banks Outside Thailand – Last year, the Thai banking association decided to start charging a 150 baht withdrawal fee for every withdrawal from an ATM machine in Thailand.
 150 baht, at present exchange rates, is around $4.50, one of the highest fees in the world for ATM withdrawals.

-Three, four and five star hotels in Bangkok have increased in price on average of more than 25%.
-Food has gone up 10-20%, transportation costs have risen (buses and taxis are now more expensive) and even buying a beer has gone up by 10-15%.
+Three, four and five star hotels in Bangkok have increased in price on average of more than 20% in the last two to three years.
+Food has gone up 10-15%, transportation costs have risen (buses and taxis are now more expensive) and even buying a beer has gone up by 10-15%.

 Thailand’s Human Rights Violations – In the news a few months ago was the Thai military’s decision to arrest several hundred Rohingya refugees, put them back on boats, tow them out into the ocean without adequate food and water and leave them to die.

 Westerners Arrested and Jailed for Lese Majeste – Thailand still has a lese majeste law on the books, which means, if anyone says anything the Thai government deems is ‘against the king’, they will be arrested, jailed, tried and usually condemned to several years in prison.

-But, as long as the Thai government continues to make it more difficult for tourists to come here (stupid visa laws, high ATM fees, human rights violations, lese majeste laws and more), Thailand is likely to see less and less tourists coming here, and a continuing falling tourism rate.
+But, as long as the Thai government continues to make it more difficult for tourists to come here (constantly changing visa laws, high ATM fees, human rights violations, lese majeste laws and more), Thailand is likely to see fewer tourists coming here, and a continuing falling tourism rate.